Minding the gaps

 Combat shovels

 I’ve played around with solidifying the weapon modifiers that turn tools into weapons and vice-versa.
 It’s not easy, though, especially as the base stats for tools like shovels aren’t consistent among GURPS publications.
-For now, I’ve set that aside and have pulled appropriate-sounding numbers out of the air to give the combat shovel from the Dungeon Fantasy Roleplaying Game two new friends.
+For now, I’ve set that aside and have pulled appropriate-sounding numbers out of the air to give the combat shovel from the Dungeon Fantasy Roleplaying Game two groundbreaking new friends.

-The two-handed long combat shovel adds weight and length to boost damage a bit and, perhaps more importantly, adds proper two-handed weapon reach.
+The long combat shovel adds weight and length to boost damage a bit and, perhaps more importantly, adds proper two-hex weapon reach.
 (To stay fair to other weapons in its class, I’ve also saddled it with the dread “requires Ready after swing” drawback.)
 It’s a full-speed digging tool, though the GM may halve speed in tight tunnels or in the hands of small users.

 These weapon-tools are great for filling in graves, unearthing buried treasure, and otherwise digging up dirt on underground goings-on.
 They fall a bit short of full-fledged axes and the like in combat prowess, but are serious weapons.
-Feel free to set more exciting names: the Gardener’s Glaive, the Disinter-grator, the Disem-trowel-er, etc.
+Feel free to set more exciting names: the Gardener’s Glaive, the Disinter-grator, the Disem-trowel-er, etc. (And if a player excitedly pits a PC’s shovel against a dirt elemental, be nice and award a high wounding modifier.)

-Allow a new weapon modifier:
+Allow combat shovels a new weapon modifier:

 Open: The head is fully extended for normal combat or digging.
 Use the stats in the Table.